 - The neurobiological bases of stress and how stress can be managed epigenetically through perceptual shifts and awareness.

 The course was originally designed for experienced Coaches.
 However previous cohorts have included HR and Talent Professionals, Psychologists, Senior Leaders and CEOs with a special interest in applying knowledge from the fields of Coaching and Neuroscience to build a coaching culture in their organisations.

-Dr. Paul Brown
+Designed and Faciitated by Dr. Paul Brown

 Dr Paul Brown is Faculty Professor, Organizational Neuroscience, Monarch Business School Switzerland; Chairman, the International Business Group, Ho Chi Minh City and attached to the Department of Science and Technology Energy Conservation Centre, HCMC; External Advisor, International Energy Research Centre, the Tyndall National Institute, University of Cork, Ireland; International Chairman of the Vietnam Consulting Group, Ho Chi Minh City; International Director of SIRTailors, HCMC, and Chairman of Global Leaders, Vietnam.
 He teaches as a guest lecturer at the Fulbright Economics Teaching Program in HCMC; and has taught annually at the UK’s Royal College of Defence Studies for twenty-five years.
 He has a long-standing professional advisory interest in how family businesses are handed on to the next generation and in innovation, creativity, start-ups and incubators.